What Most People Don't Know or Can't Fathom About Cremation

 Cremated remains—by themselves when scattered—are not especially good for plants.
 There’s a product called Let Your Love Grow that, when mixed in, makes the ashes better for growing things.

 Cremation takes up less land and might save some money, but here's the downside with some crematories: it takes a lot of fossil fuel to heat that retort (or oven) to 1800 degrees F and keep it heated for two to three hours.
 Ask your crematory about how many cremations are performed in the average day since busy crematories are more fuel efficient (as the retort is not constantly being cooled and reheated).
 Also ask how up-to-date the equipment is (more modern the better).
 Then perhaps, if you are not satisfied with the answers you're getting and your family is open to changing plans quite dramatically, consider the new love of my life (sorry Steve)–green burial.
 Pine box.
 Or simple shroud.
 Drive out of the city and convene in a green cemetery.
-Let your loved one descend into the soil ASAP.
+Let your loved one descend into the soil naturally and graciously.
 This is the way our teachers, Jews and Muslims, have done it all along.
 And it's something I'll post more about later.